 Improving survival should therefore remain a high priority.
 Credible international comparisons of survival should stimulate policy to improve early diagnosis, and clinical trials of new approaches to treatment.
 Sustained effort is required to expand population-based cancer registration for surveillance of cancer incidence and survival worldwide.
 Global studies of cancer survival, such as CONCORD, contribute to this effort.

-Ethical Statement: This study was approved by the Confidentiality Advisory Group of the UK’s Statutory Health Research Authority (HRA; reference ECC 3-04(i)/2011; last update March 3, 2017), the National Health Service Research Ethics Service (11/LO/0331; Feb 21, 2017), and the London School of Hygiene & Tropical Medicine Ethics Committee (12171; Sept 6, 2017).
-The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
+This study was approved by the Confidentiality Advisory Group of the UK’s Statutory Health Research Authority (HRA; reference ECC 3-04(i)/2011; last update March 3, 2017), the National Health Service Research Ethics Service (11/LO/0331; Feb 21, 2017), and the London School of Hygiene & Tropical Medicine Ethics Committee (12171; Sept 6, 2017).

 - Ferlay J, Colombet M, Soerjomataram I, et al. Estimating the global cancer incidence and mortality in 2018: GLOBOCAN sources and methods.
 Int J Cancer 2019;144:1941-53.
 [PubMed]